 - Adding and displaying a learner’s name throughout your module.
 Want to have a learner input text – whether it’s their name or some other text – and then have that same text come up later in the module?
 Nicole Legault’s handy tip walks you through an easy way to set this up.

 - What are other people working on?
-Every week, David Anderson posts an “Elearning Challenge”, asking Articulate Storyline users from around the world to come up with creative ideas or share work samples around a common instructional design theme.
-This is a fun way to put your own skills to the test, and to see what kinds of amazingly creative ideas other Storyline users can come up with.
+Every week, David Anderson posts an “Elearning Challenge”, asking Articulate Storyline developers from around the world to come up with creative ideas or share work samples around a common instructional design theme.
+This is a fun way to put your own skills to the test and to see what kinds of amazingly creative ideas other Storyline developers can come up with.
 What is perhaps the most stunning thing about this particular series of posts is that many of the people who take on these weekly challenges will gladly share their source files.

-There are a lot of other tips, tricks and tools that are available – FREE – through the Articulate community.
-If Articulate Storyline is your thing, check it out.
+There are a lot of other tips, tricks, and tools that are available – FREE – through the Articulate community.
+If you’re trying to build your Articulate Storyline developer muscle, check it out.

 Know someone using Storyline?
 Be sure to pass this along.